-The LTPP SMP uses an observation well (this well is sometimes called an "observation piezometer" for reasons relating to the permitting process for drilling wells) to determine if the depth of the water table is within approximately 5 m from the pavement surface.
+The LTPP SMP uses an observation well (this well is sometimes called an "observation Piezometer" for reasons relating to the permitting process for drilling wells) to determine if the depth of the water table is within approximately 5 m from the pavement surface.
 In many cases, the observation well did not extend to the water table.

-SMP_WATERTAB_DEPTH_MAN: This table contains manual observations of the distance from the pavement surface to the water table.
+10.5.1 SMP_WATERTAB_DEPTH_MAN: This table contains manual observations of the distance from the pavement surface to the water table.
+A null in the WATERTAB_DEPTH indicates that no water was found in the observation Piezometer well.

-SMP_WATERTAB_DEPTH_AUTO: This table was originally developed to contain automated readings of the water table depth; however, such readings were never obtained.
+10.5.2 SMP_WATERTAB_DEPTH_AUTO: This table was originally developed to contain automated readings of the water table depth; however, such readings were never obtained.
 Therefore, this table contains no data.